4 Landscape Design Hacks you Need to Know

 1. Reusing plants so frequently causes disease.
 Have you heard of rosettes disease (aka witch’s broomstick)?
 If you haven’t heard of it, you’ve probably seen it.
 Any guess what caused it?
 The absolute bonkers way everyone in Dallas planted Knock-Out Roses through the 90s and 2000s.
 It was the only variety of rose anyone here was planting.
 And boy did all those rose siblings create a lovely environment for disease to develop.
 The result?
 An incurable mite that torments Dallas roses to this day.

 2. It’s BOOOORING.
 Do you want to eat pasta with butter every meal of your life?
 Me either.
-Nor do I want to look at the same 8 plants in every yard in every suburb of Dallas.
+Nor do I want to look at the same 8 plants in every yard in every suburb of Dallas — and Texas at large.
 And let me be clear – there are MANY plants that thrive even in our tough conditions.
 My yard is full of them.
 I’ve got peonies and spirea, and a cherry tree, and clematis – and it’s all lovely and thriving.
 So stop wearing pink every Wednesday, and discover the world of tie dye!

 A Rose with Rosette’s Disease (aka, Witch’s Broomstick) in Dallas Texas